Jam packed with peanut butter and chocolate chips these almond flour peanut butter cookies are for peanut butter lovers everywhere!

 - Scoop the cookies onto a parchment or baking mat lined sheet pan and bake 12 minutes for small cookies and 14 for big.

-- Let the cookies cool a few minutes before transferring to a cooling rack.
+- Let the cookies cool for at least 5 minutes before transferring to a cooling rack.
+Do NOT try to move them right away.

 Cookie Tips

 - Use a portion scoop to scoop the cookies onto the sheet pan.
-Not only will they all be the same size and cook evenly but they will look beautiful too!
+The cookies will cook evenly, plus look uniform and beautiful.

-- If you bake a lot consider purchasing a silicone baking mat to line the sheet pan so the cookies don't stick.
+- If you bake a lot consider purchasing a silicone baking mat (or two!) to line the sheet pan so the cookies don't stick.
 I use mine religiously and LOVE it.

 - You don't need to refrigerate this cookie dough.
 I always try to make cookie dough that doesn't need to sit in the fridge overnight.
 Mainly because who wants to wait a whole day to eat delicious cookies??